gserej/anonymization-tool/README.md

 A Spring Boot based application created to help users to speed up the process of document redaction.

-When the user upload either a PDF or an image file, content of the document is displayed on the main page and meanwhile the back-end application try to extract all the words from the document, categorize them based on the type (dates, numbers, etc.) and send information about words locations to the front-end page.
+When a user upload either a PDF or an image file, content of it is displayed on the main page and meanwhile the back-end application extracts all the words from the document, try to categorize them based on the type (dates, phone numbers, first names etc.) and expose information about words locations to the front-end page.
   Next the user can select the type of information to redact and red boxes are displayed around these words.
    User then can click on boxes to turn them into black ones to confirm selection.
-At the end when user clicks on the "Do anonymization" button, locations of marked boxes are sent back to the Spring application and it produces a link to the redacted PDF file.
+    At the end when user clicks on the "Do anonymization" button, locations of marked boxes are sent back to the Spring application and it generates a redacted PDF file and expose a download link.

 Used technology stack:
 - Java